24eme/MongoPassion/README.en.md

 ## GitHub Repository
  - Clone the repository in /var/wwww/html <br/>
- - Cd into the project folder (Interface-MongoDB)
+ - Cd into the project folder (MongoPassion)

 # In case of a missing package